-It is assumed that film has a smaller margin of optimal performance, or where it works best.
-Some films have a lower exposure latitude, but these films has have other advantages, as in tonal range, colour rendering and the like.
-There is only one way to know and that is to shoot your chosen film stock and to go and shoot it more than once to begin to truely know it.
+- Film has a quality that is denied to digital It is assumed that film has a smaller margin of optimal performance, or where it works best.
+Some films have a lower exposure latitude, but these films have other advantages, such as tonal range, colour rendering and the like.
+There is only one way to know and that is to shoot your chosen film stock and to go and shoot it often so you begin to truly know it.

-While this is not entirely true, you need to be mindful of the way film looks, with grain and small imperfections means that we have some ability to correct colour balance and some artifacts, but in general we need to get the photo right in camera, and lose the “I’ll fix it in post production” mindset.
+- Film has less ability to be corrected While this is not entirely true, you need to be mindful of the way film looks, with grain and small imperfections means that we have some ability to correct colour balance and some artefacts, but in general, we need to get the photo right in camera and lose the “I’ll fix it in post-production” mindset.

-When processing your film yourself, you need to be as consistent as possible in the way you develop and print your photos.
+- Consistency in processing When processing your film yourself, you need to be as consistent as possible in the way you develop and print your photos.
 I have been guilty of not following this rule, not thinking that a small variance in processing would have a big impact.
 When doing a paid job, or doing colour, I always go to my film lab.
-A machine is able to work the same way time after time.
+A machine can work the same way time after time.

 There are many other rules you should know and follow, but equally those rules need to be broken.
 Experimentation is the main way to learn what works and what does not.
-You have to find your own way in the photography realm, and develop those methods into a process that allows you to achieve the best from your images.
+You have to find your way in the photography realm and develop those methods into a process that allows you to achieve the best from your images.

 Sometimes you just have to be ready to get the shot.
 That was the case with John.
 As I was walking into town, I passed the Oxford Hotel.
 There sat John, I knew this was the shot I wanted to get, so I just walked up to him and asked if he wouldn’t mind me taking his photo.
 After a short chat about it being on film, which made him curious, he agreed.